What Counts as Persecution When Applying for Asylum or Refugee Status

 Claiming Asylum Based on Persecution on Account of Political Opinion

 Wondering when it's appropriate to tell U.S. immigration authorities that you were persecuted based on your political opinion?

 Can You Claim Asylum Based on Being a Persecuted Gay, Lesbian, Bisexual, or Transgender Person?

 Understanding the legal basis for LGBTQ asylum in the U.S.

 Qualifying for Asylum Based on Persecution for Your Race

-When persecutors against against people perceived to belong to a particular race, this may give rise to an asylum claim.
+When persecutors against against people perceived to belong to a particular race, this can give rise to an asylum claim.

 Qualifying for Asylum Based on Persecution for Your Ethnic Group

 Although ethnic identity isn't named as one of the five legal grounds for persecution, it's closely related, and has been recognized as a potential ground as well.